noynaert/act102handouts/10_Forms/10a_General_Forms.md

 ## Uses of forms

 Forms allow the user to interact with a website.
-Users may enter data, click buttons, or use otehr controls.
+Users may enter data, click buttons, or use other controls.

 The form can do different things with the user interaction: